erickolvera/hello-world/README.md

 Hello,

-This is Erick, I am a 33-year old guy who loves his family and loves modeling the ocean.
+This is Erick, I am a 33-year old guy who loves his family and modeling the ocean.

 Cheers!